Custom Leather Patches Los Angeles

 Design & Color

-What creates the dark color on the logo?
+What creates the dark color on the leather logo?

-We don’t add ink.
-The “ink” is the carbonized leather itself.
-The heat of the laser or the stamp burns the natural sugars and tannins in the hide, turning it dark brown or black.
+We don’t add ink for standard leather branding.
+The dark color is created by carbonizing the leather.
+The heat of the laser or the brass stamp burns the natural sugars and tannins in the hide, turning it a rich dark brown or black.

 Shapes & Sizes